SagaHealthcareIT/mirthsync/README.md

-# Mirthsync
+# mirthSync

-Mirthsync is a command line tool for synchronizing Mirth Connect code between servers by allowing you to push or pull channels, code templates, configuration map and global scripts.
+mirthSync is a command line tool for synchronizing Mirth Connect code between servers by allowing you to push or pull channels, code templates, configuration map and global scripts.
 The tool can also be integrated with Git or other version control systems for the purpose